asterinas/asterinas/README.md

 #### User mode unit tests

 Many of our crates does not require running on bare metal environment and can be tested through the standard Cargo testing framework.
-A specific list of which crates can be tested with `cargo test` is listed in the `[workspace.metadata.usermode_testable]` entry in the `Cargo.toml` file of the root workspace.
+A specific list of which crates can be tested with `cargo test` is listed in the `Makefile` of the root workspace, and by using Make you can test all these crates together.

-There is a tool `./tools/test/run_tests.py` to run all the user mode tests, and can be invoked through Make.
 ```bash
 make test
 ```